teresafinn/teresafinn.github.io/_posts/writings/2016-04-05-lesson-plan.md

 Discussing individual return on investment in education, Bowen and McPherson write:
 >"We also embrace the truth that the benefits of education extend well beyond those of a bigger paycheck or even a financially better-off society.
 Few Americans, however, have the luxury of divorcing their plans for education from their concerns for a secure livelihood or for a more prosperous society." — [Lesson Plan: An Agenda for Change in American Higher Education](http://www.amazon.com/Lesson-Plan-Agenda-American-Education-ebook/dp/B018T6DEZ4)

 Touche, Bowen and McPherson.
 Well said.
-And so reflection on the learn/earn debate becomes frivolous.
+And so it was that reflection on the learn/earn debate becomes frivolous.
 Maybe even irresponsible.